zumero/Elmo/README.md

 It stands for Embeddable Lite Mongo.

-# How complete is this?

-Most CRUD operations work just like they do in Mongo.

-Intentionally omitted:  Sharding, JavaScript

-Not done yet:  Full text search, geo, indexes

-Number of passing test cases in jstests:  Over 300

-For more info, see the blog entry mentioned near the top of this README.

-# How can you be running Mongo's jstests on an "embedded" database?

-Elmo has a server which was written specifically for that purpose.

-# Overview

-NOTE:  Nothing here is ready for production use.

-This repo contains a bunch of database stuff in Rust:

-## lsm
+# lsm

 A key-value store built on a Log Structured Merge Tree.

-This library was originally written in C#, and that version of the code exists in the history of this repo somewhere.

-Then it was
-ported to F#, and that version is in the fsharp directory.

-Then it was ported to Rust.

-## elmo

-A NoSQL/document database aimed primarily at mobile use.
-This is a Rust port of https://github.com/zumero/Elmo

-## bson

-The BSON code from Elmo, separated out as a library.

-## server
+# server

-The server and wire protocol parts of Elmo, separated out as a library.
+The server and wire protocol parts of Elmo.
 This code exists primarily for the purpose of allowing the MongoDB test suite to be run against the Elmo database library.